Can Jesus be fully man and fully God?

 - The natural emotions of men were also His.

 - Jesus lived by faith that was available to all men should they exercise it with holiness of heart.
-(Peter demonstrated the latter by walking on water, healing the sick, announcing judgement in death, etc.)
+(Peter demonstrated the latter by walking on water, healing the sick, announcing judgement causing death, raising up the dead etc.)

 - He said that the Father was greater than He was as concerning His representative state as man.
 An ambassador for a country is of that country, yet is not the whole of the country.
 So too, Jesus was the ambassador of God while on earth, yet was not manifest as the whole of God in His omnipresent form.
 This in no way makes Jesus inferior to the Father in essence.